Wayne Police Bust Trio Following Alleged Knifepoint Robbery At Route 23 Motel

 She told the officer that she was in a room with another woman who “robbed her at knifepoint and struck her in the face with a glass bottle,” he said.

-While other officers canvassed the area, Cobianchi searched the alleged victim’s companion, who Daly identified as Frank Mandeville, 30, most recently of Hackettstown.
+While other officers canvassed the area, Cobianchi searched the alleged victim’s companion, who Daly identified as Frank Mandeville, 30, most recently of Netcong.

 Mandeville, who gave police a fake name, was carrying syringes and drug paraphernalia and was wanted for a probation violation out of Sussex County, the captain said.